Yasmineral/makers-journey/week1/TDD.md

 4. Follow the next error and keep repeating until the test passes (GREEN step).

-5. Refactor code and tests as necessary (REFACTOR step)
+5. Refactor code and tests as necessary (REFACTOR step).
+Consider putting each object into a seperate file for more robust & isolated tests.

 6. Regularly run irb or features tests to check expected behaviour.